kmarkus/microblx/docs/user/getting_started.rst

 consisting of a PID controller and a trajectory controller (a simple ramp).

-Before launching the composition, it is advisable to run the logging client to see potential errors:
+Before launching the composition, run the log client to see potential
+errors:

 .. code:: sh